Skip to content

 Creating Dyrham house

-Construction started on the west front of the house the following January under little-known Huguenot architect Samuel Hauduroy.
-In 1700 Blathwayt stepped up his ambitions with a new east front by William Talman, Comptroller of the Royal Works.
+Construction started on the west front of the house in 1692, designed by the French Huguenot architect Samuel Hauduroy, and a decade later a new east front was created by leading architect William Talman, who worked for the royal family at Hampton Court.

 Sales and losses

-Colonel Blathwayt’s two eldest sons both inherited Dyrham.
-Captain George (1824-99) died without children and so Dyrham passed to his brother Rev. Wynter Thomas (1825-1909) who was Rector of Dyrham, but moved into the house with his second wife Mary Sarah Oates (1833-1925), though his eldest son managed the estate.
+George’s two eldest sons both inherited Dyrham.
+Captain George (1824–99) died without children and so Dyrham passed to his brother Rev. Wynter Thomas (1825–1909) who was Rector of Dyrham.
+He moved into the house with his second wife Mary Sarah Oates (1833–1925).
+Sarah, as she was known, was born in Jamaica to Margaret Cross, a free woman of colour and plantation manager, George Hibbert Oates.
+She moved to Bath and met Rev. Wynter Thomas, who served as an executor to her aunt’s estate.

 Photograph of nursery cots on West Terrace at Dyrham Park, Gloucestershire